 Students may communicate with the instructor via eLearning, e-mail, or in-person during office hours (by appointment).
 Contact information is provided at the top of this syllabus.
-Messages sent via eLearning are preferred.
-The instructor will reply within 24 business hours.
+Messages sent via Canvas are preferred, unless you have an urgent concern, please e-mail the instructor with the subject line "Urgent."
+The instructor will reply within 48 business hours.
 Communication will be made with students if the instructor needs to be absent or on leave, resulting in any changes to this policy.
-Feedback time on quizzes, exams, and assignments will vary based on the length of assignments and amount of feedback provided; though, expected timeline for grading and feedback will be provided within each graded assignment and will typically not exceed one week.
-Scores on multiple choice quiz and exam questions will be available immediately, with subsequent instructor review to verify accuracy and validity.
+Feedback time on quizzes, exams, and assignments will vary based on the length of assignments and amount of feedback provided; though, expected timeline for grading and feedback will typically not exceed two weeks.
+Raw scores on multiple choice quiz and exam questions will be available immediately in Canvas, with subsequent instructor review to verify accuracy and validity.